ryanmunger/static-boilerplate/README.md

-static-boilerplate
+Static Boilerplate
 ==================

-Static boilerplate using npm, grunt, sass and autoprefixer.
+Static boilerplate using npm, grunt, sass, jade and autoprefixer.
+Great for quick prototype builds on the front end.

 ## Run these commands